Before You Start

 * The mastermix calculations are based on 120 wells to account for pipetting errors.

-‡ If small volumes of TransIT-X2® and siRNA need to be pipetted, dilute the required volume of reagent and DNA ten-fold in Opti-MEM® I Reduced-Serum Medium before each use to avoid pipetting errors.
-Do not store diluted TransIT-X2® or siRNA stocks.
+‡ If small volumes of TransIT-X2® and plasmid DNA need to be pipetted, dilute the required volume of reagent and DNA ten-fold in Opti-MEM® I Reduced-Serum Medium before each use to avoid pipetting errors.
+Do not store diluted TransIT-X2® or DNA stocks.